Operations ManagerSee Bio Hide Bio

 Sarah was most recently President of Optum’s federal government business.
 She joined Optum after serving as the senior vice president of strategy, policy and community partnerships and chief strategy officer for Blue Cross Blue Shield of Massachusetts.
 From 2010-2012, Sarah was the president of the Blue Cross Blue Shield of Massachusetts Foundation, one of largest private health philanthropies in Massachusetts.
 Sarah came to the Foundation after serving as the Commissioner of the Massachusetts Division of Health Care Finance and Policy.
 Sarah earned a master’s degree in health policy and management from the Harvard School of Public Health and her undergraduate degree from the School of the Art Institute of Chicago.

 Patrick Kirby has two decades of management experience spanning the corporate, public and nonprofit sectors.
-He currently serves as the Vice President of the National Network at Citizen Schools where he has worked since 2007.
-Before that, Patrick taught high school before taking on a range of leadership roles at City Year and in the Timberland Company’s Corporate Social Responsibility department.
+He currently serves as the Executive Vice President & Chief Growth Officer at The Institute for Nonprofit Practice.
+Before that, Patrick taught high school before taking on a range of leadership roles at Citizen Schools, City Year and in the Timberland Company’s Corporate Social Responsibility department.
 Patrick is a graduate of McGill University and has served on the Board of Advisors of Orchard Gardens K-8 School (Roxbury, MA), GroundWork USA, and Volunteer NH! and The Brookings Institute’s “Building Bridges Task Force on International Volunteering and Service.”
 He currently coaches nonprofit executives at the Tufts Jonathan M. Tisch College of Citizenship and Public Service.

 Business Department Co-Chair, Choate, Hall, & StewartSee Bio Hide Bio